juvithaker/juvithaker/README.md

 # Juvina Thaker

 A fun fact about me is that I'm fluent in 3 languages.
-My major is undecided currently but I'm leaning towards either Comp-Sci or Interface Design & Web Dev.
+I'm ddouble majoring in It and Interface Design and Web Dev.
 I'm really looking forward to this semester!!

 Hobbies:
 -